History of the Jews in Quebec

 History of the Jews in Quebec is an English translation of the 2017 book Histoire des Juifs du Québec, written by Canadian author and historian Pierre Anctil, and translated by Canadian academic Judith Weisz Woodsworth.
 It was published in September 2021 by University of Ottawa Press and is the winner of the 2022 Governor General's Literary Award for French to English translation.

 Synopsis

 In the three decades it took to write History of the Jews in Quebec, Anctil sums up Quebec Jewish history as a succession of migrations from Europe that carried with them the experience of an often painful minority.
-In the four centuries covered, the Jews of Quebec have showed a sense of belonging.
+In the four centuries covered, the Jews of Quebec have shown a sense of belonging.
 The rights they systematically reclaimed and their sustained contributions have helped foster diversity in Quebec.
 With migration from different regions of the world, this continues today, making Judaism found in Quebec, and in particular in Montreal, unique from that found in other communities throughout North America.